AviatrixFieldEng/auto-lab-shutdown/README.md

 # Auto Lab Shutdown

 Don't let your resources run overnight!
 This Terraform configuration deploys a lambda function that executes at a scheduled interval and shuts down ALL AWS EC2 resources in the target regions.
 If you would like it to skip a resource, ensure that that resource has "Shut Down Protection" enabled.
-Support for Azure VMs is a next step if anyone wants to contribute to the repo =).